MetOffice/Vernier/documentation/Doxygen/Profiler.md

 [TOC]

 # Introduction {#Introduction}

-This is a profiling tool written in C++ designed for use with the Unified Model and LFRic.
+This is a profiling tool written in C++ and designed for use with the Unified Model and LFRic.
 The current implementation is a work in progress.

 # Metrics  {#metrics}

-The Metrics to be included are going to be based on Performance Optimisation and Productivity (<a href="https://pop-coe.eu/node/69">POP</a>) Standard Metrics for Parallel Performance Analysis.
+The metrics to be included are going to be based on Performance Optimisation and Productivity (<a href="https://pop-coe.eu/node/69">POP</a>) Standard Metrics for Parallel Performance Analysis.